 Tyler Clarke serves as Vanderbilt’s director of applied sports science after being elevated to that role in 2021.
 He also spent six seasons as Vanderbilt’s assistant director of strength and conditioning.

-Clarke comes to the Vanderbilt program after serving seven seasons as an assistant strength coach for the University of Nebraska football program in 2014.
+Clarke came to the Vanderbilt program in 2014 after serving seven seasons as an assistant strength coach for Nebraska’s football program.

-Prior to joining Nebraska, Clarke spent three seasons as an assistant strength and conditioning coach at the University of Iowa.
+Prior to joining Nebraska, Clarke spent three seasons as an assistant strength and conditioning coach at Iowa.
 Previously, Clarke served as a student assistant with the Hawkeye strength and conditioning staff while working toward his degree.

 He earned his bachelor’s in health and sports studies from Iowa in 2005 and his master’s in administration from Central Michigan in 2008.
 He is a certified strength and conditioning specialist through the Collegiate Strength and Conditioning Coaches Association.
 Clarke is also certified in CPR through the American Red Cross.

-A native of Ames, Iowa, Tyler and his wife, Oxana, are the parents of an 1-year-old son, Aleksandr.
+A native of Ames, Iowa, Tyler and his wife, Oxana, are the parents of a son, Aleksandr.